scorpido74/azure-docs.nl-nl/articles/traffic-manager/tutorial-traffic-manager-improve-website-response.md

 ---
-title: 'Zelf studie: Reacties op websites verbeteren-Azure Traffic Manager'
+title: Tutorial - Improve website response with Azure Traffic Manager
-description: In deze zelf studie wordt beschreven hoe u een Traffic Manager profiel maakt om een zeer responsieve website te bouwen.
+description: This tutorial article describes how to create a Traffic Manager profile to build a highly responsive website.
 services: traffic-manager
 author: asudbring
-Customer intent: As an IT Admin, I want to route traffic so I can improve website response by choosing the endpoint with lowest latency. ms.service: traffic-manager ms.devlang: na ms.topic: article ms.tgt_pltfrm: na ms.workload: infrastructure-services ms.date: 07/23/2018 ms.author: allensu ms.openlocfilehash: a988b16bb07b1486c4434114eb8653c959aefc6a ms.sourcegitcommit: 49cf9786d3134517727ff1e656c4d8531bbbd332 ms.translationtype: MT ms.contentlocale: nl-NL
+Customer intent: As an IT Admin, I want to route traffic so I can improve website response by choosing the endpoint with lowest latency. ms.service: traffic-manager ms.devlang: na ms.topic: tutorial ms.tgt_pltfrm: na ms.workload: infrastructure-services ms.date: 07/23/2018 ms.author: allensu ms.openlocfilehash: 3686e9a7d82f8134b44cd40468c5e430eb2e72f3 ms.sourcegitcommit: 4c831e768bb43e232de9738b363063590faa0472 ms.translationtype: MT ms.contentlocale: nl-NL
-ms.lasthandoff: 11/13/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "74023275"
+ms.locfileid: "74422854"
 ---
-# <a name="tutorial-improve-website-response-using-traffic-manager"></a>Zelf studie: het antwoord van websites verbeteren met behulp van Traffic Manager
+# <a name="tutorial-improve-website-response-using-traffic-manager"></a>Tutorial: Improve website response using Traffic Manager

-In deze zelf studie wordt beschreven hoe u Traffic Manager kunt gebruiken om een zeer responsieve website te maken door gebruikers verkeer naar de website met de laagste latentie te sturen.
-Normaal gesp roken is het Data Center met de laagste latentie hetzelfde als het dichtstbijzijnde geografische afstand.
+This tutorial describes how to use Traffic Manager to create a highly responsive website by directing user traffic to the website with the lowest latency.
+Typically, the datacenter with the lowest latency is the one that is closest in geographic distance.

 In deze zelfstudie leert u het volgende: